MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Trap.md

 **System.Exception** type.
 This statement traps an error that is created by an unknown command.
 It also traps other error types.

-You can have more than one `Trap` statement in a script.
-Each error type can be trapped by only one `Trap` statement.
-If an error occurs, and more than one `Trap` statement is available, PowerShell uses the `Trap` statement with the most specific error type that matches the error.
+You can have more than one Trap statement in a script.
+Each error type can be trapped by only one Trap statement.
+When a terminating error occurs, PowerShell searches for the trap with the most specific match, starting in the current scope of execution.

 The following script example contains an error.
-The script includes a general `Trap` statement that traps any terminating error and a specific `Trap` statement that specifies the **CommandNotFoundException** type.
+The script includes a general Trap statement that traps any terminating error and a specific `Trap` statement that specifies the **CommandNotFoundException** type.

 ```powershell